lanl/ssys/RECASTING.md

 3. **DAE formulation**: Treat the system as a differential-algebraic equation with stabilized constraints
 4. **Validation**: Compare trajectories of original and recast systems to detect drift

 In our test runs on the 117-model collection (see [TEST_MODELS.md](TEST_MODELS.md)), naive integration with standard tolerances sufficed because integration intervals are short (typically T_END ≤ 200).
-You can verify this yourself by running `ssys validate` on any model, which compares original and recast trajectories and reports the maximum scaled error.
+You can verify this yourself by examining the `_validation.json` files in the output directories, which contain trajectory comparison metrics including maximum scaled error.
 For long-time integration or sensitive systems, constraint management may be necessary.

 ---